wh-alice/mig_visualstudio/vs/extensibility/dynamically-adding-menu-items.md

     ```

 ## Implementing the dynamic menu command
  You create a dynamic menu command class that inherits from <xref:Microsoft.VisualStudio.Shell.OleMenuCommand>.
 In this implementation, the constructor specifies a predicate to be used for matching commands.
-You must override the <xref:Microsoft.VisualStudio.Shell.OleMenuCommand.DynamicItemMatch*> method to use this predicate to set the <xref:Microsoft.VisualStudio.Shell.OleMenuCommand.MatchedCommandId*> property, which identifies the command to be invoked.
+You must override the <xref:Microsoft.VisualStudio.Shell.OleMenuCommand.DynamicItemMatch%2A> method to use this predicate to set the <xref:Microsoft.VisualStudio.Shell.OleMenuCommand.MatchedCommandId%2A> property, which identifies the command to be invoked.

 1. Create a new C# class file named DynamicItemMenuCommand.cs, and add a class named **DynamicItemMenuCommand** that inherits from <xref:Microsoft.VisualStudio.Shell.OleMenuCommand>: